-- First, add an Image block to a section.
-Simply drag it over from the side bar and drop it into an available section.
+First, add an image block to a section by dragging it from the side bar and dropping it into an available section.

 Check out Litmus' Guide for more great information on using GIFs and additional information on the email clients that support them.